smyrgeorge/readline4k/README.md

     mingwX64()

     sourceSets {
-        // With default hierarchy, a shared nativeMain is available when you have multiple native targets val nativeMain by getting {
+        // With the default hierarchy, a shared nativeMain is available when you have multiple native targets val nativeMain by getting {
             dependencies {
                 implementation("io.github.smyrgeorge:readline4k:<latest>")